byui-cse/cse450-course/source/module-01/overview.md

 At the end of this module, you'll take an assessment quiz, and then be assigned to permanent groups.

+### Blended Delivery {: .delivery .blended }

+This course is not currently offered via Blended delivery.

+### Flexible / HyFlex Delivery {: .delivery .flexible }

+This course is not currently offered via Flexible delivery.

+### Online Delivery {: .delivery .online }

+This course is not currently offered via Online delivery.

 ## Preparation Readings

-For your convenience, all six `Preparation` reading assignments are listed below:
+For your convenience, all six `Preparation` reading assignments are listed below, but please remember that the assignments listed in your Canvas session by your instructor are the final word on what is actually due on a given day:

 * [Preparation Reading One](./preparation-01.html)
 * [Preparation Reading Two](./preparation-02.html)